Hooked: How The NBAs “Birdman” Was Catfished And Almost Ruined

 Police Begin To Uncover The Truth

 Once Dunn and her mother got involved with the police, the situation escalated to new heights.
-Shawn Cronce, the head of ICAC, was in possession of Andersen’s hard drive following the raid on his house.
+Shawn Cronce, the head of Internet Crimes Against Children (ICAC), was in possession of Andersen’s hard drive following the raid on his house.
 A 15-year veteran of the force, she began to trace the origins of each message sent between Dunn and Andersen.

 Headed by Constable Gord Olson of the Internet Child Exploitation Unit and Shawn Cronce, the two worked day and night to uncover the details of each message, email, and text.
 After months of investigation, the two realized that each message sent between Dunn and Andersen was intercepted by one house in the small town of Easterville, Manitoba.